-01 - Hardware initiated external M2P transfer, that is, transfer from memory to external peripheral or to IDE or
+01 - Hardware initiated external M2P transfer, that is, transfer from memory to external peripheral or to SSP.
+10 - Hardware initiated external P2M transfer, that is, transfer from external peripheral (or SSP) to memory.

-10 - Hardware initiated external P2M transfer, that is, transfer from external peripheral (or IDE/SSP) to memory.
 11 - Not used.

 ETDP: End-of-Transfer/Terminal Count pin Direction & Polarity: